Norfolk and Western 433

-Norfolk and Western 433 is a preserved class M 4-8-0 "Mastodon" type steam locomotive built by the American Locomotive Company's Richmond Locomotive Works in January 1907 for the Norfolk and Western Railway.
-It was one of 125 M Class engines in operation on the N&W for around 50 years.
-After surviving an accident in 1951, the 433 was rebuilt and worked in Bristol, Virginia for a time where she was also assigned as a back up locomotive for the Abingdon Branch.
+Norfolk and Western 433 is a preserved M class "Mastodon" type steam locomotive built by the American Locomotive Company's (ALCO) Richmond Locomotive Works in January 1907 for the Norfolk and Western Railway (N&W).
+It was one of 125 M class engines in operation on the N&W for around 50 years.
+After surviving an accident in 1951, the No. 433 was rebuilt and worked in Bristol, Virginia for a time where she was also assigned as a back up locomotive for the Abingdon Branch.
 This "Mollie" also worked as a switcher in Roanoke, Salem, and Radford.
-The 433 was eventually retired in 1958 and it became one of only two M Class locomotives to survive aside from the "Lost Engines of Roanoke".
-It was cosmetically restored in 2002 and now resides as a static display along the old Virginia Creeper Trail in Abingdon.
+The No. 433 was eventually retired in 1958 and it became one of only two M Class locomotives to survive aside from the "Lost Engines of Roanoke".
+It was cosmetically restored in 2002 and now resides as a static display along the Virginia Creeper Trail in Abingdon.